Galaxy quenching timescales from a forensic reconstruction of their colour evolution: Acknowledgements

 We thank Chris Power and Pascal Elahi for their role in completing the SURFS $N$-body DM-only simulations suite, Rodrigo Tobar for his contributions to \shark, Andrea Cattaneo and Benjamin Johnson for the comments and feedback provided to the doctoral thesis on which this work is based, Ruby Wright for providing the data from \citet{wright2019} for Figure \ref{fig:final_fig}.

-MB acknowledges the support of the University of Western Australia through a Scholarship for International Research Fees and Ad Hoc Postgraduate Scholarship.
+MB acknowledges the support of the University of Western Australia through a Scholarship for International Research Fees and Ad Hoc Postgraduate Scholarship, and the funding by McMaster University through the William and Caroline Herschel Fellowship.
 LJMD and ASGR acknowledge support from the Australian Research Councils Future Fellowship scheme (FT200100055 and FT200100375, respectively).
 CdPL is funded by the ARC Centre of Excellence for All Sky Astrophysics in 3 Dimensions (ASTRO 3D), through project number CE170100013.
 CdPL also thanks the MERAC Foundation for a Postdoctoral Research Award.
 SB acknowledges support by the Australian Research Council’s funding scheme DP180103740.
 JET is supported by the Australian Government Research Training Program (RTP) Scholarship.

 This work was supported by resources provided by the Pawsey Supercomputing Centre with funding from the Australian Government and the Government of Western Australia.
 We gratefully acknowledge DUG Technology for their support and HPC services.